starlocke/team-lambda-soen-6011/src/skill-pages/software-testing/api-testing.md

 ## Rationale for Skill

-API is used to retrieve and manipulate resources, and in most systems or products, recourses are usually the core of the products, for example the core resource of WhatsApp is contact relation and chat history etc, thus its necessary to test on resources.<br>
+API is used to retrieve and manipulate resources, and in most systems or products, recourses are usually the core of the products, for example the core resource of WhatsApp is contact relation and chat history etc, thus its necessary to test on resources.

 Also, what is returned from API is relative simple, unlike web pages which contain complex, unstable, and variable UI stuffs.
 API testing has less noise thus its easier to perform.<br>